 AB 775: Reproductive FACT Act (Chiu)

-The first law in the nation to successfully regulate the deceptive practices of crisis pregnancy centers (CPCs)–fake clinics that are run by the anti-choice movement with the sole purpose of stopping women from accessing abortion care.
+The first law in the nation to successfully regulate the deceptive practices of fake women’s health centers–fake clinics that are run by the anti-choice movement with the sole purpose of stopping women from accessing abortion care.
 Our bill mitigates their deceptive practices by requiring that unlicensed facilities disclose that they’re not medical providers and license facilities notify clients about access to free or low-cost reproductive health care, including abortion.

 SB 999: Increasing access to birth control (Pavley)